-Where a disclosure has been made, Trustee, staff member, contractor, Active Affiliate or other volunteer must let the individual know that they must inform the Healthwatch Kingston DSM who may contact an appropriate Safeguarding Team at RBK.
-If a child, young person or adult confides with a Trustee, staff member, contractor, Active Affiliate or other volunteer and requests that the information is kept confidential, it is important that the Trustee, staff member, contractor, Active Affiliate or other volunteer tells the individual that they will respect their right to confidentiality as far as they are able to, but that they are not able to keep the matter confidential and that they must inform the Healthwatch Kingston DSM.
-Within this context, however, the individual should be assured that the matter would be disclosed only to people who need to know about it.
+Where a disclosure has been made, Trustees, staff and volunteers must let the individual know that they must inform the HWK Manager who may contact an appropriate Safeguarding Team at RBK.
+If a child, young person or adult confides with a Trustee, a member of staff or a volunteer and requests that the information is kept confidential, it is important that the trustee, member of staff or volunteer tells the individual that they will respect their right to confidentiality as far as they are able to, but that they are not able to keep the matter secret and that they must inform the HWK Manager.
+Within that context, however, the individual should be assured that the matter would be disclosed only to people who need to know about it.